At a Glance

 Personnel and Affiliates

-Dakota Resource Council is a member of the Western Organization of Resource Councils, which runs campaigns to drive up the cost of energy in the Great Plains and Mountain States.
+Dakota Resource Council is a member of, and closely aligned with, the Western Organization of Resource Councils, which runs campaigns to drive up the cost of energy in the Great Plains and Mountain States.
+WORC acts as a “coordinating organization for eight left-leaning activist groups.”
 DRC executive director Scott Skokos is formerly a regional organizer for WORC.
 DRC has two representatives on the board of WORC.

-In 2024, tax records show more than half of DRC’s money came from just two sources: The Western Organization of Resource Councils, based in Montana, and the Common Counsel Foundation, based in California.
+Despite billing itself as a “bottom up” and “grassroots” organization, 2024 tax records show more than half of DRC’s money came from just two out-of-state sources: The Western Organization of Resource Councils, based in Montana, and the Common Counsel Foundation, based in California.

 The Common Counsel Foundation is a left-wing organization that sponsors and funds a number of “progressive” causes, including Black Lives Matter.
 Common Counsel has received funding from Facebook cofounder Mark Zuckerberg’s foundation.